Arctostaphylos/phase_0_unit_2/week_6/0_git_started/my_solution.md

 First add the file you want to commit in order to stage it.
 Then use git commit -m to locally commit the file.

 ## Release 5: Reflection
+I think this was the hardest challenge for me as I find working with git confusing.
+I have a clearer idea now about the basic workflow with git, but I'm not very confident about using git.
+I think the breakthrough for me was understanding that if I fetch a repo it automatically creates a default remote, because I wasn't able to connect my local repos to the remote if I'd already fetched them using the GitHub application.